Dr Andrew H. Kemp

 - Location: 1.64a School of Electronic and Electrical Engineering

 I predominantly teach at the masters and PhD levels though increasingly much of my time is involved with the international collaboration we have established wth Southwest Jiaotong University based in Chengdu, China.
-I am the programme director for the Electronic and Electrical Engineering programme in this collaboration.
+I am the programme director for the Electronic and Electrical Engineering programme in this collaboration which is going very successfully.

 - Programme Director, (E&EE for SWJTU- Leeds Joint School)